Best video calling apps to help with co-parenting (2023)

 Cons: No grid layout, users report connectivity issues, you can get randomly dropped from large group chats

-You will love this app if: You already have a Gmail account and want an accessible video call app.
+You will love this app if: You already have a Gmail account and want an accessible video call app

-Last but not least on our list of video calling apps: Whereby is a professional collaboration tool that lets you set up meetings with team members easily.
-It’s geared towards professionals and businesses instead of families, with highly-rated audio calls, video conferencing and muting features.
-The app also supports polls, scheduling and annotations.
 One of Whereby’s best features is that guests don’t need to download or sign in.
 They can connect right away and start chatting.
 Whereby is an excellent communication tool if you mostly use a laptop or desktop.

 Available via: Apple, Android, Website